Joseph-Gill/tax-backend/backend/app/emails/Readme.md

 # Email
-This django app provides all the functionality needed for email sending
+This django app provides all the functionality needed for email sending.
+It has a DevEmails model in which one can whitelist emails so that one can thest email sending in development.
+It also has an EmailType model to define email types that have to be sent.
+This model is a duplicate of the NotificationType model in app.notifications.
+It is separate to highlight the conceptual difference between the admin group-notifications system and simple one off email sending to users.
 #### Prerequisites
 None
 #### Installation & Usage